Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: Introduction

-As we mainly make progress in the supercritical case, in this introduction we give a less meticulous discussion for the conjectural picture when the collection is arbitrary, and leave more details in Section \ref{sec arbi}.
-We take inspiration from \cite[Theorem 2.13]{handel2022AFextremals}.
-We first introduce:
+As our main progress concerns the supercritical case, we provide in this introduction only a brief discussion of the conjectural picture for arbitrary collections.
+The general case is considerably more subtle and requires new ideas; further details are referred to Section \ref{sec arbi}.
+Our formulation is inspired by \cite[Theorem 2.13]{handel2022AFextremals}.
+We begin with the following definition.

 \begin{defn} Let $\mathfrak{L}=(L_1,...,L_{n-2})$ be a collection of nef classes and fix an ample class $A$ on $X$.
 A pair $(\alpha, \beta)$ of nef classes is called a $\mathfrak{L}$-degenerate pair if